top of page

 At Hi Notes, I currently have the Ultimas on demo, paired with either the Grandinote Essenza or Thoress EHT single-ended amp—both of which work well.
 I’m also looking forward to trying them with another Class A amp: the CanEVER Olimpico which should arrive late this month from Venice.

-Next month, I’ll talk about my top analog source: the fine turntables and tonearms from Bergmann Audio in Denmark.
+Next month, I’ll talk about my top sources: the fine turntables and tonearms from Bergmann Audio in Denmark and the striking Cinnamon Galle DAC

 Thanks for reading, and if you’d like to hear the Ultimas—or anything else I offer—just let me know.
 As my regular customers know, there’s never any pressure to buy.